kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/openapi-codegen.md

     1. Scopes granted to this principal, matched against the operation's required scopes

+An operation that requires several schemes at once gets one extractor whose credential type is a generated `<Tag>AuthData` record holding one `String` per scheme, and whose tag joins the scheme names with `With` — for schemes `headerAuth1` and `queryAuth` this is
+`@Tag(ApiSecurity.HeaderAuth1WithQueryAuth.class)` and `ApiSecurity.HeaderAuth1WithQueryAuthAuthData`.

+When no security requirement of an operation is satisfied, the generated interceptor throws `HttpServerResponseException.of(401, "Unauthorized")`.
+If the contract lists an empty requirement (`security: [{}]`) as one of the alternatives, the request is passed through unauthenticated instead.

+Server security supports `apiKey` schemes in a header, a query parameter or a cookie, and `http` `basic`/`bearer` plus `oauth2`/`openId` schemes read from the `Authorization` header.
+Any other scheme type fails generation with an explicit message.

 ## Recommendations { #recommendations }

 ???+ tip "Advice"